Credit Karma now helps users find unclaimed cash

 Since being founded a decade ago, Credit Karma has worked to help users better understand their credit scores and improve their financial health.
 Today the company is launching a new product that helps find unclaimed money they might not even have known was owed to them.

 There’s more than $40 billion in unclaimed cash in the U.S., which comes from stuff like uncashed paychecks, forgotten bank accounts, unclaimed refunds and insurance payouts that were never collected.
-After a company or financial institution loses touch with a person it owes money to, that cash is considered abandoned handed over to state governments until it’s claimed.
+After a company or financial institution loses touch with a person to whom it owes money, that cash is considered abandoned and handed over to state governments until it’s claimed.

-With Credit Karma’s Unclaimed Money product, users can search for funds the states they live in are holding onto.
+With Credit Karma’s Unclaimed Money product, users can search for funds being held by the states in which they live.
 And if they’re Credit Karma users, they can sign up to have the company proactively notify them of unclaimed cash that appears later.

 The release of the new product comes about a year after Credit Karma quietly acquired a startup called Claimdog.
 Founded in 2015 by Manu Lakkur and Devin Finzer, that company sought to reduce the friction associated with searching for and reclaiming money currently being held by state governments.